oliviertina29/ats/README.md

 - **Backend**: Developed with Flask, this component provides a RESTful API to manage candidate data.
 - **Frontend**: Built using Streamlit, this component provides a user-friendly interface to interact with the data.

-## Project Architecture

-The project is divided into two main components:

-- **Backend**: Flask application that provides an API for CRUD operations.
-- **Frontend**: Streamlit application that allows users to add, update, delete, and view candidates.

 ## Prerequisites

 - Python 3.6+